-Arkansas Paralegal Career Guide
+Arkansas Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

-- Arkansas Paralegal Career Books
+- Paralegal Career and Salary Outlook

-- Paralegal Job Search Websites
+- Paralegal Resources

-- Paralegal Associations in Arkansas
+How to Become a Paralegal in Arkansas

 Though paralegals can be found working in nearly all sectors of industry, law firms remain the primary employers of paralegals nationwide.
 Friday, Eldredge & Clark LLP is the largest law firm in Arkansas and serves a wide range of clients in diverse industries.
 Based in Little Rock, Friday, Eldredge & Clark sustains a significant demand for paralegal labor and may provide promising Arkansas paralegal jobs for candidates interested in working for a large firm.
 Also based in Little Rock, Mitchell Williams Law emphasizes teamwork and innovation within the firm and has been credited with having a positive and productive office environment.